Shop Pay, Apple Pay, PayPal: Why GA4 Misses Revenue

 How we ran the 27-store audit

-The full method, so the results above are checkable and rerunnable.
+Here is the full method, so you can check the results above and rerun them yourself.

 Sample.
-27 publicly known DTC Shopify brands, selected from commonly cited Shopify case studies and industry lists, filtered to those we could confirm were running on Shopify (by detecting cdn.shopify.com, Shopify.theme, or shopify-section markers in the homepage HTML).
-The mix spans apparel (9 stores), beauty and personal care (8), food and beverage (7), home goods (2), and personal care adjacent categories (1).
-No store with under 50k monthly visits was included; we biased toward brands with existing industry reporting, so the sample reflects best-in-class DTC implementation, not long-tail merchants.
-We are withholding the store list from publication to keep the finding focused on the platform-level gap rather than inviting brand-level disputes over individual data points.
+27 publicly known DTC Shopify brands, pulled from commonly cited Shopify case studies and industry lists, then filtered down to the ones we could confirm were running on Shopify (by detecting cdn.shopify.com, Shopify.theme, or shopify-section markers in the homepage HTML).
+The mix spans apparel (9 stores), beauty and personal care (8), food and beverage (7), home goods (2), and one personal-care-adjacent store.
+No store with under 50k monthly visits made the cut.
+We leaned toward brands that already show up in industry reporting, so the sample reflects best-in-class DTC setup, not long-tail merchants.
+We are holding the store list back to keep the finding on the platform-level gap, not on arguments about any one brand's data point.

 What we fetched.
 For each store, three public endpoints: